Adam1499/Grafana_provisioning_in_minikube/README.md

     minikube service grafana
     ```

-### 🔐 Default Login Credentials
+### 🔐 Access Grafana and Login Credentials

-When Grafana starts for the first time and no credentials are configured, it uses the following default credentials:
+After deploying Grafana, you can access it by running the following command to open it in your default web browser:

+    ```bash
+    minikube service grafana
+    ```

+This will open Grafana at the Minikube service URL, typically at `http://<minikube-ip>:<node-port>`.
+If everything is set up correctly, Grafana will be accessible.
+The first time you log in, you will be prompted to use the default credentials:

 - **Username:** `admin`
 - **Password:** `admin`